ed-vin/Learn-C-plus-plus/README.md

 ---

-## Learning Tips

-- Use AI as a learning companion — ask questions, get code reviewed, explore ideas — **don't use it to write code** (especially as a beginner).
-- Learn all the basics really good before start with something advanced or a framework.
-- Don't copy and paste — write code from scratch to fully understand how it works.
-- Try to explain what you're learning in your own words.
-- Create a repo or a document to track your progress.

----

 ## Project Structure

 My learning path is divided into 4 steps.
 Each step builds on the last, progressing from basic syntax to more complex topics and modern C++ practices.